-For the year ended 31 December 2021, if on average the 3 month SONIA over the year had been 100 basis points (1%) higher with all other variables held constant, under the financing structure in place at the year end, profit before tax for the year would have been approximately £400 lower (2020: £31,000 higher).
+For the year ended 31 December 2022, if on average the 3 month SONIA over the year had been 100 basis points (1%) higher with all other variables held constant, under the financing structure in place at the year end, profit before tax for the year would have been approximately £2,500 lower (2021: £400 lower).
 This analysis excludes any effect this rate adjustment might have on expectations of future interest rates movements which is likely to affect the estimation of the fair value of the derivative financial liabilities (as this movement would also be shown within the Income Statement affecting post-tax profit or loss), but indicates the likely cash saving/(cost) a 100 basis points (1%) movement would have had for the Group.